- Code ITAL2005

 - converse spontaneously on familiar topics;

-- produce brief fluent and accurate presentations describing experiences or expressing their critical opinion on events, people and texts;
+- produce brief, fluent and accurate oral and written texts, describing experiences, and expressing their critical opinion on events, people and texts;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Workload130 hours of total student learning time made up from: